-The purpose of this report was to synthesize public input into actionable development guidelines for the Midtown area and informed the final master plan and recommendations.
+The Midtown Public Engagement Report documents site.
+This effort aimed to gather diverse perspectives organizations in envisioning a new purpose for the Fe University of Art and Design in 2018, the City of and inform development strategies that align with Santa Fe site.
+Following the closure of the Santa Santa Fe launched the Midtown Redevelopment undertaken to shape the future of the Midtown Process to engage residents, stakeholders, and community needs, aspirations, and priorities. the extensive community outreach process the final master plan and recommendations.
 The engagement process prioritized themes such as housing, economic development, public spaces, sustainability, and transportation.
-By integrating these community-driven insights, the city sought to ensure that redevelopment efforts foster equity, cultural preservation, economic opportunity, and environmental responsibility.
+By integrating these community-driven insights, the city sought to ensure that redevelopment efforts foster equity cultural preservation, economic opportunity, and environmental responsibility.